labr1younes/small_projects/README.md

 7. **Caesar Cipher**:
 This program is a Python code implements a basic Caesar cipher encryption and decryption algorithm.
 The Caesar cipher is a substitution cipher where each letter in the plaintext is shifted a certain number of positions down the alphabet.

+8. **My Exif Tool**:
+This program is a Python code helps you to show the meta-data of an image , and remove it also .

 ## Usage